Mattress pads are relatively thick layers of quilted materials placed on top of a mattress to add a bit more comfort to it.

 They help add an extra layer of comfort and also double up as mattress protectors.

-We though that instead of you trying many different ones, we’d do the research for you so you can choose the best that suits you.
+We thought that instead of you trying many different ones, we’d do the research for you so you can choose the best that suits you.

-The Karrism mattress pads checks all the right boxes that qualify a pad as the best overall.
+The Sweet Zzz mattress pad checks all the right boxes that qualify a pad as the best overall.
 First and most importantly it is extra thick and feels very soft and comfortable.
-Second, it has very deep pockets that can accommodate mattresses up to 21” thick.
+Second, it has very deep pockets that can accommodate mattresses up to 17” thick.

-One of the most respected names in the bedding industry, the Avocado company is well known for its many green products.
-Their mattress pad is consists of only organic materials.
-The cover is 100% organic cotton and the fill is also 100% organic cotton fill.
+One of the respected names in the bedding industry, the Saatva company is well known for its many great bedding products.
+Their mattress pad consists of only high quality materials.
+The cover is 100% cotton and the fill is also 100% cotton.

 Being green is not the mean reason why this pad made it to our list as it is also the best cotton pad we tried because of its cooling and comfort.

-If budget is not an issue, then you should most certainly consider the eluxury mattress pad.
+If budget is not an issue, then you should most certainly consider the Boll & Branch mattress topper.
 This pad is both very soft and very thick providing that 5-star hotel mattress sensation.

 The fill of this pad is what makes it such a luxury.
-The fill is made of a special Revoloft fiber that gives it an authentic goose and duck down feel without the feathers poking and allergies problems.
+The fill is made of a special blend of organic cotton, wool, and poly.
+This gives it an authentic hotel pad feel of luxury.

 Mattress Pad Buying Guide